The Great Compassion of Bodhichitta

 In order to see how this “me” to be refuted actually appears to us, we can look at times when we are in a strong emotional state and we are thinking “me” and “my” and so on.
 On those occasions, the “me” to be refuted appears to us as the basis for great attachment and hostility, and so we can more easily recognize it then.

 The text then presents various absurd conclusions that would follow in either case.
 If the “me” were one with its basis for labeling, the two would always have to be the same – they could never be separate.
 If it were different from or “many” with its basis of labeling, then since there are many different bases for labeling “me,” there would have to be many different “me’s.”
-We can find all these lines of reasoning in standard texts, such as Chandrakirti’s Supplement to (Nagarjuna’s “Root Verses on) the Middle Way”.
+We can find all these lines of reasoning in standard texts, such as Chandrakirti’s Engaging in the Middle Way.